angr/angr-targets/Readme.md

 In the ConcreteTarget class docstrings you can find the detailed definition of the methods and the types of arguments/return values

-Currently we support only 1 target:
+Currently we support 2 targets:
 - `AvatarGDBTarget`: Connects to a gdbserver instance.
+- `PandaConcreteTarget`: Connects to an emulated guest system running with [PANDA](https://panda.re).

 ## Install